alstar555/TEXchange/README.md

 # TEXchange
-An open forum for posting and voting on ideas.
+An open forum for posting and exchanging ideas.